School of Engineering, Computing and Mathematics

 Study location Plymouth

 Cyber security is an ever-increasing demand within every organisation across the world.
-This course explores the biggest threats to our data from hackers, malicious coders and social engineers to crackers, viruses, trojans, worms, botnets, zombies, phishing and pharming.
-Develop the knowledge and skills to design, develop and manage secure systems.
+Explore the biggest threats to our data from hackers, malicious coders and social engineers to crackers, viruses, trojans, worms, botnets, zombies, phishing and pharming.
+Develop the knowledge and skills to become a sought-after expert in the design, development and management of secure systems.

 Careers with this subject